-For Tenants: Security Deposits at a Glance
+For Renters: Security Deposits at a Glance

 When the lease ends, the landlord may use the deposit to pay for repairs or professional cleaning.
 If your landlord asks for last month's rent, keep in mind that this is not the same as a deposit (it is simply a prepayment).

-As a tenant, don't assume your landlord will simply put the check in your file and return it all once your lease is up.
-In order to protect yourself, make sure your landlord gives you a written receipt for the deposit (and last month's rent, if applicable).
+As a tenant, don't assume your landlord will put the check into your file and return it all once your lease is up.
+Protect yourself by getting a written receipt for the deposit (and last month's rent, if applicable).

 - The money paid